 SendGrid - if you do outbound marketing, use SendGrid to protect your IP.
 It also ensures you get good deliverability.

 Ahrefs - an SEO tool that helps you keep track of your keywords and analyse what your competitors are doing.
 It will come in handy when building your content plan.

 Google Analytics - a marketing must-have!
 Google Analytics helps you measure your advertising ROI and track some core content indicators.

 Cognism - believe it or not, we do use our own product!
 It’s just that good.
 Cognism is a great B2B data source, especially if you're going down the route of demand marketing and moving away from contact acquisitions with gated content.

 No matter what you do with your marketing, make sure content is your priority.

 You don’t need a massive budget for it - it’s about being creative!

 As a startup, you can afford to take risks, test, learn, and grow.

 It’s better to build a community that can grow with you as you scale than to put money into someone else's.

-You can listen to Francesca and Alice’s entire discussion on our Revenue Champions Podcast.
+Listen to Francesca and Alice’s entire discussion on our Revenue Champions Podcast - press ▶️ to get started.